-CPChem, through its subsidiaries and equity affiliates, has 38 manufacturing facilities located in Belgium, China, Colombia, Qatar, Saudi Arabia, Singapore, South Korea and the United States.
-In addition, CPChem has four research, technology and quality control centers worldwide.
-These facilities provide full-scale petrochemical and polymer research including new catalyst development, product and process development, and commercial process support.
-CPChem employs more than 280 scientists, researchers and engineers in its research facilities.
+CPChem’s primary assets are on the Texas Gulf Coast and in the Middle East.
+Through its subsidiaries and equity affiliates, CPChem has 34 manufacturing sites located in Belgium, China, Colombia, Qatar, Saudi Arabia, Singapore, South Korea and the United States as well as two research and development centers.
+These research centers provide petrochemical and polymer research and house an advanced analytical sciences group to support new catalyst development, product and process development, and commercial process support for all of its major product lines.

-CPChem’s state-of-the-art plastics technical centers are equipped with the latest processing and testing technology for the molding and extruding of polymer and copolymer resins.
+CPChem’s plastics technical center is equipped with processing and testing technology for the molding and extrusion of polymer and copolymer resins.

-CPChem’s loop slurry process for HDPE production is one of the most widely licensed processes in the world, with more than 80 commercial reactor facilities utilizing this technology.
-Another technological achievement is Aromax® technology, the lowest-cost process for on-purpose production of benzene.
+CPChem’s MarTECH® loop slurry process for high-density polyethylene production is one of the most versatile and widely licensed processes in the world, with more than 80 commercial reactor facilities using this technology.
+Another technological achievement is CPChem’s proprietary Aromax® technology, the lowest-cost process for on-purpose production of benzene.

 Other proprietary technologies include: on-purpose 1-hexene technology; normal alpha oleﬁns and polyalphaolefins production technology; proprietary acetylene reduction catalyst technology; K-Resin® SBC technology; methyl mercaptan process technology; and ﬁrst- and second-generation functional drilling ﬂuid technology.